 When should you slip these bad boys on?
 Perhaps when you are walking between the routes or boulders.
 Why not during a quick rest between burns of your project, or simply just want to give your toes a break from those tight (but not too tight) climbing shoes?
 That’s the beauty of it: crag shoes offer a well-deserved escape whenever your feet need it.

-Yes, packing yet another pair of shoes is a bit of a luxury – but it’s certainly worth it – a good crag shoe will keep your feet happy and keep you concentrating on crushing hard.
+Yes, cramming yet another pair of shoes into your bag is a bit of a luxury but it’s certainly worth it.
+A good crag shoe will keep your feet happy whilst you concentrate on crushing hard.

-Other climbers like navigating around the crag barefoot, which is fine, but don’t be surprised when you take a wicked toe-stubbing of those rocks.
+Other climbers like navigating around the crag barefoot, which is fine too, but don’t be surprised when you take a wicked toe-stubbing of the rock.
 Don’t forget the risk of severing a toe on a bit of smashed glass inevitably left by the local teenagers either.

-If you don’t want to spend your day at the crag playing with your laces or want to risk a spontaneous trip to the E.R. with a piece of glass sticking out your foot, then your best is to grab yourself a trusty pair of crag shoes.
+If you don’t want to spend your day at the crag playing with your laces or risk a spontaneous trip to the E.R. with a piece of glass hanging out your foot, then your best is to grab yourself a trusty pair of crag shoes.